yemikudaisi/Fingerprint.Toolkit/README.md

 ## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
+If you have found a bug or if you have a feature request, please report them by creating a new Issue.

 ## Author